Supergiovane/node-red-contrib-tts-ultimate/README.md

 It's possibile to group players, so your announcement can be played on all selected players.
 For this to happen, you need to select your primary coordinator player.
 All other players will be then controlled by this coordinator.

 **Additional Players** <br/>
 Here you can add all additional players that will be grouped toghether to the *Main Sonos Player* coordinator group.
-You can add a player using the "ADD" button, below the list.
+You can add a player using the "ADD" button, below the list.<br/>
+For each additional player, you can adjust their volume, based on the **Main Sonos Player** volume -+100.

 ## INPUT MESSAGES TO THE NODE <br/>